Medi-Cal Frequently Asked Questions

 It should only take a few minutes to fill out the form.
 You may fill out an SHA at your doctor's office or fill out the form at home and take it with you to your appointment.
 You (or your child) do not have to be sick to schedule this doctor visit.

-You can print out the SHA form in English, Spanish, Vietnamese, Chinese, and Tagalog from the Member Forms & Documents page.
+You can print out the SHA form in your preferred language from the Department of Health Care Services website.

 Your responses are confidential.
 The completed SHA will be kept in your medical record.